 How to make a chocolate slab

-I have a silicon mould in a heart shape which I used when I made this recipe for the picture above.
+I have a silicon mould in a heart shape which I used to make the Valentines chocolate slab for the picture below.
 Silicon is ideal, as you can easily peel it away from the chocolate without having to line the mould.
 But a proper mould really isn't essential.
 You can easily make a chocolate slab in a plain cake tin or even a plastic box as when it's decorated with dried fruit and nuts it will look lovely.
-Line the tin or container with lightly oiled greaseproof paper so you can easily remove the slab.
+Line the tin or container with lightly oiled greaseproof paper or cling film so you can easily remove the slab.

 Little mini slabs or chocolate discs also work well.
 I have used a silicon muffin tray to make individual discs.
 You could also use themed cookie cutters.
 Lay them on oiled greaseproof paper on a baking tray and spread the chocolate inside the cookie cutter.